Phil Bennett (American football): Coaching career

 On January 7, 2011, it was announced that Phil Bennett would join the Baylor Bears as defensive coordinator, replacing Brian Norwood who accepted the position of associate head coach for Baylor.

 On May 26, 2016, it was announced that Baylor was firing Art Briles as head coach.
 Bennett was a candidate to serve as interim head coach, but that position ultimately went to Jim Grobe.

 On January 21, 2021, Bennett was named defensive coordinator and safeties coach for the North Texas Mean Green football team.

 Personal

 On August 11, 1999, Bennett's 41-year-old wife, Nancy, was killed by lightning while she was jogging near their home in Manhattan, Kansas.
 The story of the Bennetts' relationship and the subsequent death of Nancy was the subject of a 1999 feature article in Sports Illustrated, as well as College Gameday on December 6, 2014.

-Bennett has a son, Sam, who is currently the run game coordinator and offensive line coach at Hawaii.
+Bennett has a son, Sam, who is currently a Linebacker coach at Incarnate Word.
 He also has a daughter, Maddie, who followed in her mother's footsteps and became a nurse.
 Bennett married a long time friend Julie White Bennett in 2005 and has two stepdaughters; Katie and Megan.